The Conway Emergency Management Department has a Facebook page — search for “Conway Emd” for news and information, especially during a real emergency.

 Q. What is an EOC?
 A. An Emergency Operations Center is a place where emergency managers and responders work to direct the response to the immediate incident.
 Only those people who are directly involved and authorized have access to the EOC.

 Q. Are animals allowed at a public shelter during an emergency?
-A. The Shelter Committee recognizes the importance of including household pets in the sheltering process and has been making plans to include them when possible.
-The Interactive Emergency Update Page will advise if pets can be allowed in the Shelter.
+A. Yes!
+The Shelter Committee recognizes the importance of including household pets in the sheltering process and has been making plans to include them.
+Please bring a supply of pet food and any pet medications.

 Q. If I need more information about the emergency or I know of a neighbor in need of help, can I call someone?
 A. The EOC, once activated, will have someone on site who will be charged with answering a special phone designated for incoming calls.
 The phone number will be listed in the status message on the Interactive Emergency Update Page.